mattrussell2/gradescope-autograder/README.md

 ## General Notes
 * Files in `testset/stdin/` named `<testname>.stdin` (`test01.stdin`) will be sent to `stdin` for that test.
 * The `.diff`, `.ccized`, and `.valgrind` output files for each test will only be created if your configuation requires them.
 * This framework supports `diff`ing against any number of output files written to by the program.
 Such files must be named `<testname>.ANYTHING_HERE.ofile`.
 The expectation is that the program will receive the name of the file to produce as an input argument.
 Then, in the `testset.toml` file, you will ensure that the `argv` variable includes `#{testname}.ANYTHING_HERE.ofile` in the `argv` list.
-See the `gerp` example configuration below for details.
+See the example configuration #2 below for details.
 * Canonicalization functions which are used by the autograder in `canonicalizers.py` must:
     * Take four parameters:
         1. A string containing the student's output from whichever stream is to be canonicalized